+However, more midlands non league football teams were soon to join.
 The league expanded to 22 teams at the start of the 1999-2000 season.
 This was achieved by having 2 additional teams promoted, but none relegated in the previous season.
 The Alliance remained at 22 teams for the remainder of its existence.

 The MFA sat on level 9 of the English football league "Pyramid" system.
 Teams promoted from the MFA could join the Southern League Division One (Midlands) or the Northern Premier League Division One (South).
 Teams relegated from the MFA would join the West Midlands Regional League Premier or the Midland Combination Premier.
 In each case, the destination league would largely depend on the georaphical location of the team in question.